-Benefits of push-pull workout #2: gives your muscles a rest they need
+Benefits of push-pull workout #2: gives your muscles the rest they deserve

 Push pull workouts can be performed pretty much back to back as when the push muscles are in work, the pull muscles are resting.
 This benefit of push-pull workouts could be particularly good for people whose training volume is higher and like to hit the gym more often as they can train push muscles one day and then pull the day after, then repeat.

 Providing adequate amount of rest to muscles is equally as important as the workout themselves.
 You might think that your muscles grow during workouts but as a matter of fact, they grow when you rest as they being repaired.
 You damage the muscle fibres during the workout and what makes them grow is your body patching up of these damaged areas, using protein.

 By following a push-pull workout routine, you can make sure you give enough rest to your muscles and you don't overtrain, which would result in muscle loss and not the sweet, sweet gains you are after.
 Don't forget to eat your protein either, let it be protein powder shake or jerky or a protein bar.

 Theragun elite Percussion massager | Buy it for £375 directly from Theragun